mtrazzak/mae-pytorch/README.md

    The trained model can be loaded later for inference or fine-tuning.

+7. Notes:
+   Training seems to be more stable and converge to a better optimimum when using `torch.compile` on the model.
+This uses the Tritron random number generator and this seems to be a better initialisation for the model.

 ## Converting the MAE Model to a Vision Transformer (ViT)

 To convert the trained MAE model to a Vision Transformer (ViT) model for fine-tuning, follow these additional steps: